chinamike65/hugo-tuolesi/content/book3/book3en.md

 Dharma is the empirical teaching of the enlightened one.

-A monk is a practitioner of the Dharma.
+The Sangha are practitioner of the Dharma.

 ##### 2. Differences in role